HadleyLab/nicegui_chat/branding/COMPLETE_SUMMARY.md

 ## 🏆 Conclusion

-This comprehensive branding package provides everything needed to implement a consistent, professional, and compassionate brand identity for MammoChat across all platforms.
+This comprehensive branding package provides everything needed to implement a consistent, professional, and compassionate brand identity for MammoChat™ across all platforms.

 The feminine aesthetic with pinks and soft grays creates a warm, approachable feel while maintaining the medical credibility essential for healthcare applications.
 The complete documentation ensures consistent implementation by any team member.